netgen/ezplatform-site-api/docs/introduction/index.rst

 Objects
 ~~~~~~~

-Site API comes with it's own set of entities and values.
-These are similar, but still different from
-their counterparts in eZ Platform's Repository API:
+Site API entities and values are similar to their counterparts in eZ Platform's Repository API:

 - ``Content``

-  The first difference from Repository Content is that it exist it a single translation only,
+  The first difference from Repository Content is that it exist in a single translation,
   meaning it contains the fields for only one translation.
-That will always be the translation to be
+That translation will always be the
+  correct one to be rendered, resolved from the language configuration of the siteaccess.
+You won't
-  rendered on the siteaccess.
-You won't need to choose the field in the correct translation,
+  need to choose the field in the correct translation, manually or through some kind of helper
-  manually or through some kind of helper service.
-The Content's single translation is always the
+  service.
+The Content's single translation is always the correct one.
-  correct one.

   Content fields are lazy-loaded, which means they are loaded only if accessed.
 This voids the need
-  to have separate, light version of Content (ContentInfo in Repository API).
-It also provides you
+  to have a separate, light version of Content (ContentInfo in Repository API).
+Content object also
+  provides properties and methods to enable access to Content's Locations and relations.
+Example
-  with some additional properties and methods.
-Example usage from Twig:
+  usage from Twig:

   .. code-block:: twig